Azure/azure-iot-sdk-csharp/readme.md

 ## How to use the Azure IoT SDKs for .NET

-* **Using packages and libraries**: the simplest way to use the Azure IoT SDKs is to use packages and libraries when available.
+* **Using packages and libraries**: The simplest way to use the Azure IoT SDKs is to use packages and libraries when available.
 Refer to [this document](./device/doc/devbox_setup.md) on how to get Azure IoT SDKs for .NET using Nuget and build applications.
 * **Clone the repository**: The repository is using [GitHub Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for its dependencies.
 In order to automatically clone these submodules, you need to use the --recursive option as described here:
 ```
 git clone --recursive https://github.com/Azure/azure-iot-sdk-csharp.git